 The process of researching and developing drugs for human use is lengthy, unpredictable and subject to many risks.
 We expect to continue incurring substantial expenses for the next several years as we continue to develop our clinical and preclinical drug candidates and programs.
 We are unable with any certainty to estimate either the costs or the timelines in which those costs will be incurred.
-Our current development plans focus on two lead drug candidates: PRS-080 and PRS-060.
 These programs consume a large proportion of our current, as well as projected, resources.
-We anticipate that our expenses will increase significantly compared to recent years as we advance PRS-080 through clinical trials, including a Phase I clinical trial in healthy volunteers initiated in November 2014, engage in first-in-man-enabling preclinical studies for PRS-060 and, subsequently, clinical development activities for this program, and prepare drug supply for these and other product candidates.
+We anticipate that our expenses will increase significantly compared to recent years as we advance PRS-080 through clinical trials, [including a Phase I clinical trial in healthy volunteers initiated in November 2014.
+On June 10, we announced the completion of enrollment of healthy subjects in a blinded, placebo-controlled Phase I clinical trial for our PRS-080 program. engage in first-in-man-enabling preclinical studies for PRS-060 and, subsequently, clinical development activities for this program, and prepare drug supply for these and other product candidates.
 We also expect to incur expenses associated with: